 Another possible reason is the failure to provide backward compatibility during development.
 This is also an issue in development processes.

-1. Due to constant changes, there is no time to write automated tests for new functionality
+Due to constant changes, there is no time to write automated tests for new functionality

 Active development is underway and it is necessary to constantly adapt existing tests to the changed interfaces.
+In this case, several solutions are available:

-The first solution: transfer as many automated tests as possible from the level of system tests (GUI, end-to-end tests) to the level of component tests.
+The firstsolution: transfer as many automated tests as possible from the level of system tests (GUI, end-to-end tests) to the level of component tests.

 For example, it is possible to test all API service requests using mocks and in an isolated environment.
 But, preferably, “production-like” test data is used to conduct the testing process.
 Ideally, component testing is a required step in the CI/CD process.